How to Sell and Market your Brand, Product, and Services in China

 KOL marketing in China is huge, we’ve written a very extensive article on KOL marketing you can check out here.
 But most business owners have the wrong idea about KOL marketing or influence marketing.
 They think it’s all about the younger girl and guys taking pictures of their cloth, makeup, and food!!!

-Sure, that is a huge part of KOL marketing as fashion, beauty, and food are an industry that is heavily influenced by celebrity and these days by social media celebrities.
+Sure, that is a huge part of KOL marketing as fashion, beauty, and food are an industry that is heavily influenced by celebrities and these days by social media celebrities.
 But the idea of Influencer or KOL marketing goes far beyond that.

 Dr. Oz is a huge influencer on health and fitness for a lot of people in North America.
 Oprah Winfrey is one of the biggest influencers in the world, you may not buy the same dress Oprah is wearing but she continues to inspire people across the globe.